fhellwig/https-service/README.md

 ### 3.6 Media Types

-There are two static media type constants on the HttpsService class:
+There are three static media type constants on the HttpsService class:

 ```javascript
 HttpsService.JSON_MEDIA_TYPE = 'application/json';